TheAgilityCollective/DNA/_docs/brand-building.md

 As a consulting company, building a strong brand requires two things:

-1. Delight your clients
+1. Delighting our clients
-2. Be visible
+2. Being visible

 Both are needed.
 If we **only** delight our clients, but aren't visible to the world, then the brand won't get strong (except to those few that already know about us).
 If we are highly visible but *not* delighting our clients, then the brand won't get strong either.
 Well, OK, there are companies that can pull off that trick, but it's not our style...